davidalber/davidalber.github.io/README.md

 ### Inline Images

-For images displayed in a post, the target width is 1200px.
+The widest image width in a post is 756px.
+Images should be sized to 1512px or 1200px, at the smallest.
 Resizing can be done with ImageMagick.

 ```
 convert IMAGE.jpg -resize 1200x1200 IMAGE.resized.jpg